 Twin to Twin Transfusion Syndrome, TTTS, is a serious complication of the placenta in identical twin/multiples pregnancies.
 It occurs when the blood vessels from each twin become interconnected in the placenta and the blood flow becomes unbalanced.
 One twin then receives too much blood and nutrients and the other does not get enough.
 Approximately 10-15% of shared placenta (Monochorionic-Diamniotic or Mono/Di and Monochorionic-Monoamniotic or Mo/Mo) pregnancies will face TTTS.
 If left undiagnosed and untreated TTTS has a survival rate of +/- 10%.
 But when monitored and with appropriate medical intervention the survival rate can improve to 70% or better.

-As soon as you have been advised of a multiples pregnancy make sure that you and your doctor know how many placentas you have.
-All single placenta, multiples pregnancies (Mono/Di and Mo/Mo) are at risk for TTTS.
+As soon as you have been advised of a twins/multiples pregnancy make sure that you and your doctor know how many placentas you have.
+All single placenta, multiples pregnancies (Mono/Di and Mo/Mo) are at risk for TTTS, TAPS, TRAP and SIUGR.
 The number of placentas can be verified through ultra sound.
-If you have a Mono/Di or Mo/Mo pregnancy make sure you are informed about Twin to Twin Transfusion Syndrome, talk to your doctor about frequent ultra sound monitoring, ask about a referral to an MFM or perinatologist and follow a diet full of healthy proteins to support your multiple pregnancy.
+If you have a Mono/Di or Mo/Mo pregnancy make sure you are informed about all types of Twin to Twin Transfusion Syndrome, talk to your doctor about frequent ultra sound monitoring, ask about a referral to an MFM and follow a diet full of healthy proteins to support your pregnancy.

 Please click HERE for more information on the recommended steps for appropriate monitoring of a shared placenta pregnancy and TTTS.

 Please click HERE for the most up to date TAPS monitoring and diagnosing recommendations.